Sacred Atlas

 On The Descent of the Divine into Mortal Form

-Heavenly beings cross the boundary between worlds and are born as men — sometimes as heroes, sometimes as tyrants, sometimes as teachers sent in every age.
-The motif recurs in the Torah's Nephilim, Enoch's Watchers, and the Hindu doctrine of avatāra — 'the descent' — that underwrites the whole Mahabharata.
+Heavenly beings cross the boundary between worlds — sired upon mortals, descended to teach, or born as men sent in every age.
+The motif recurs in the Torah's 'sons of God' and the Nephilim that follow them, in 1 Enoch's Watchers, and in the Hindu doctrine of avatāra — 'the descent' — woven through the Mahabharata.

 Share